gispatial/averis-fullstack-api/README.md

 - npm run start

   Note that the development build is not optimized.
-  To create a production build, run yarn build.
+  To create a production build, run $ npm run build -or $ yarn build.

 # Steps to build it